Purpose Statement

 - Resolved

-NOTE: There can be no more than five phases per Work Order Board.
+Note: There can be no more than five phases per Work Order Board.

-- Critical (OOS) Issue
+- Critical (OOS) Issue - I (High Priority)

-- Minor Issue
+- Minor Issue - II (Medium Priority)

-- Other Issue
+- Other Issue - III (Low Priority)

 How can kits be beneficial to my agency?